KTH-SML/svea/src/svea_sensors/README.md

 -   **`gps_topic`** (string, Default: "gps/fix")

     The topic name to subscribe to for the gps message.
-Default: `gps/fix`

 #### Subscribed Topics